 Mince shallots and garlic.
 Wash, pat dry and chop parsley.
 Peel, wash and cut carrots into brunoise, and blanch for a minute.
 Remove stem from cabbage, and blanch for a couple of minutes, drain and pat dry.
 Save large leaves for the pie, and chop some for the stuffing.
 Clean, trim and chop mushrooms.
 In a hot pan, sauté mushrooms for 5 min with a tablespoon of duck fat.
 Add shallots, season with salt and pepper, and continue to cook for 3 min.
 Add carrots and parsley; cool.

 Oil and line a 7.25''/18.5cm diameter bowl with plastic wrap in contact.
 Alternate layers of meat stuffing, veggies, and duck confit.
-Place foie gras slices or livers in the center, add more veggies, duck confit and seal with more stuffing.
+Place the frozen foie gras, or livers (Not frozen) in the center, add more veggies, duck confit and seal with more stuffing.
 Cover with plastic wrap and chill.
 Meanwhile, roll out puff pastry (500g) into a large 14''x14''https://bruno.b-cdn.net/35cm and 0.17''/3mm thick sheet, and chill.
 Lay pie dough disk onto baking tray lined with a silicon mat, or parchment paper.
 Moisturize border with water (Avoid egg wash).
 Flip and de-mold stuffing on crust, and wrap with cabbage greens.
 Enclose with the puff pastry.
 Gently press down the dough over the dome chasing air out.
 Trim off excess dough.
 Save pastry for later use.
 Make a small hole (chimney) in the center of the using a small plain pastry tip.
 Surround with a small round of puff pastry.
 Egg wash and place the greased pastry tip back inside the chimney; this allows steam to escape during cooking.
 Egg wash pithivier and chill for 10 min.
 Egg wash again and decorate with spiral lines drawn from the top outwards with the point of a knife, and scallop the edges.
 Chill pie for 2 hours prior baking.

 Roast duck bones in some duck fat.
 Add onions, carrots, garlic and cook for 10 min.
 Add tomato paste, herbs and cook for 3 min.
 Add Madeira and reduce to two-third.
 Add chicken stock and cook on low for about an hours.
 Sieve, add duck jus (saved from the duck confit fat).
 Cook on low simmer until it reduces to 400g/0.4qt.
 Skim off impurities and excess fat.
 Mix 10g Madera with 10g corn starch, and swirl in duck sauce and cook for 2 min.
 Lastly, whisk in butter, readjust seasoning to taste.
 Serve hot.